finbourne/horizon-sdk-csharp/sdk/docs/InstrumentApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<InstrumentApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<InstrumentApi>();
             var query = "query_example";  // string |
             var usePermId = false;  // bool | Should also search PermId for additional information, defaults to `false`. (default to false)